-Example 2.61 Here is an example of a specification for a function which generates fresh integers.
-The contract is given in term of a model variable which is intended to represent the set of "forbidden" values, e.g. the values that have already been generated.
+Example 2.61 Here is an example of a specification for a function that generates fresh integers.
+The contract is given in terms of a model variable that is intended to represent the set of "forbidden" values, e.g. the values that have already been generated.